 But, that self-conscious feeling doesn’t have to stop us from getting photographs that we really love.

 I’ve made it my mission to help my clients relax into a session so that they get a final product that makes them smile whenever they look at it.
 Over the years, I’ve learned so much from the people I’ve been lucky enough to photograph.
-And one thing they’ve taught me: a photo session is a partnership between the photographer and the people she’s photographing.
+And one thing they’ve taught me: a photo session is a partnership between the photographer and the individual(s) in front of her lens.

 That process—making a client comfortable so we can capture authentic memories—never gets old; not even after nearly 2 decades and thousands of sessions.

-Creating space for authentic moments to happen means I get the privilege of creating artwork for my clients’ walls, and not just digital files that disappear on to a computer or into a drawer after the photo session is over.
+Creating space for authentic moments to happen means I get the privilege of creating artwork for my clients’ walls and businesses, and not just digital files that disappear on to a computer or into a drawer after the photo session is over.

 All those sessions might sound really different, but they have a couple of things in common.
-The organizers clue me in on the “can’t-miss” moments so that they get exactly what they want and they also trust in my professionalism as a seasoned photographer who has an eye for the best moments (and best angles) they might have missed.
+People and connections with the individuals involved!
+Meetings prior to all sessions help clue me in on the “can’t-miss” moments and the exact look we are trying to achieve.
+This way I can guarantee my clients get exactly what they want and they can also trust in my professionalism as a seasoned photographer who has an eye for the best moments (and best angles) they might have missed.

 I’m so glad you’re here!